Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 misconception of p value
 power

-In ab tests, we are dealing with 2 versions of a product.
-One version is currently in production (control) and the other is the contender (treatment).
-We often wish to determine whether there is a difference between the control vs treatment for a metric we care about.
-In an ideal world, we would perform the experiment on the entire population and the result would be deterministic, however in reality we could only perform the experiment over a sample of the population.
-We need statistical testing techniques to quantify this variability.
+In A/B testing, we compare two versions of a product: the control (the current version in production) and the treatment (the new version or variation being tested).
+The goal is to determine if there is a difference between the two versions with respect to a specific metric that matters to us.

+Ideally, we would test both versions on the entire population, and the results would be definitive.
+However, in practice, testing on the entire population is not feasible so we instead test on a sample of the population.
+This introduces variability, and to account for this, we rely on statistical methods to assess whether any observed differences are meaningful or simply due to random chance.

 ## High level steps of ab testing
 1. Sample a subset of the population and randomly assign treatment and control to the randomization unit